These Tips Could Improve Your Chances Of Surviving A Mass Shooting

 ″[Ask yourself,] ‘What would I do if?
 What would the crisis be?’
 Think about it,” he said.
 “Look for the exits.
 Think about what you are going to do if it happens, fold it up and put it in your back pocket and enjoy yourself.”

 Another tip: If you hear loud explosions, don’t assume they are fireworks.
-Instead, use that as s signal to put your crisis plan into action.
+Instead, use that as a signal to put your crisis plan into action.

 “Start moving, don’t wait,” Kardian said.
 “Every second you wait, that is additional shots that are fired, those are additional injuries and people that could be killed.
 Start moving right away.”